Healthy Peacock Plant (Goeppertia makoyana) in medium, also known as Peacock Plant

 About Peacock Plant

 Peacock Plant originates from tropical rainforests of eastern Brazil and remains tied to those ecological conditions in cultivation, and growers still see those regional traits in day-to-day care.
 Field observations place it in warm understory or open tropical habitats with seasonal rainfall, with its marbled foliage remaining central to identification.
-Cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
-In modern indoor culture, it is used as an ornamental plant for homes, offices, and container displays.
-Its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.
+A practical check: cultivation history shows a regional foundation followed by broader horticultural adoption as plant trade expanded.
+A practical check: in modern indoor culture, it is used as an ornamental plant for homes, offices, and container displays.
+In practice, its continued popularity comes from a practical care profile, recognizable form, and consistent results in containers or beds.

 Family: Marantaceae · Genus: Goeppertia